27 Trademarked Names That Have Become Commonly Used Terms

 Dumpster, believe it or not, used to be trademarked term that dates back to 1936 when the Dempster Brothers developed a system of loading garbage containers onto garbage trucks.
 They called it a Dumpster as way to blend the name of the company and the front-end loading device for dumping garbage.

-See how to make the most of dumpster space when doing demo work and how to get rid of anything that you think would be troublesome.
+See how to get rid of anything that you think would be troublesome.

 Super Glue is a cyanoacrylate adhesive, which you’ve probably seen a time or two on our site.
 Unless you’re a chemist, it’s not a term that is on the front of your mind when you’re looking for a super strong adhesive in the hardware store.
 “Super Glue” is now generic but Super Glue Corporation/Pacer Technology holds the trademark to “The Original Super Glue” and you can bet they plan to make sure it sticks there like its product.
 Should you find yourself stuck to some cyanoacrylate adhesive, we can get you out of it quicker than you can say cyanoacrylate adhesive properly.